 - Sharpie Paint Metallic Marker – Water-Based (for paper and windows)

-- Hobby Lobby Paint Marker in Metallic Gold – Alcohol Based
+- Hobby Lobby Paint Marker in Metallic Gold – Alcohol Based (no longer available)

 - Hobby Lobby Paint Marker in Glitter Gold – Water Based